KonradStanski/androidAutomate/README.md

 **3.**
 	If your device shows up as **<deviceId> unauthorized** there are a couple things to check:
-		USB debugging in developer options is checked
+		USB debugging in developer options is checked.
 		Try running `adb kill-server` and then `adb start-server` after connecting your device.
 If you did not get a popup asking you if you trust usb debugging from this computer before, this should do it.

 **4.**